-- a) The new use would be compatible with the surrounding uses; - b) Any remediation works to remove contaminants are satisfactorily dealt with; - c) The proposal would lead to an enhancement in the character and appearance of the site; and - d) Would not result in the loss of any land of high environmental value.
+- a) The new use would be compatible with the surrounding uses; - b) Any remediation works to remove contaminants are satisfactorily dealt with; - c) The proposal would lead to an enhancement in the character and appearance of the site and where the site is outside the village boundary, the existing use of the site makes it a bad neighbour; and - d) Would not result in the loss of any land of high environmental value.

 - 10.5 It would be contrary to the principles of sustainable development to allow more homes on greenfield sites than would be necessary to meet identified housing need arising in the Neighbourhood Area. - 10.6 For the purposes of this Plan, brownfield land is defined as land which is or was occupied by a permanent structure, including the curtilage of the developed land (although it should not be assumed that the whole of the curtilage should be developed) and any associated fixed surface infrastructure.
-This excludes: land that is or has been occupied by agricultural or forestry buildings; land that has been developed for minerals extraction or waste disposal by landfill purposes where provision for restoration has been made through development control procedures; land in built-up areas such as private residential gardens, parks, recreation grounds and allotments; and land that was previously-developed but where the remains of the permanent structure or fixed surface structure have blended into the landscape in the process of time.
+This excludes: land that is or has been occupied by agricultural or forestry buildings; land that has been developed for minerals extraction or waste disposal by landfill purposes where provision for restoration has been made through development control procedures; land in built-up areas such as private residential gardens, parks, recreation grounds and allotments; and land that was previously-developed but where the remains of the permanent structure or fixed surface structure have blended into the landscape in the process of time. - 10.7 To preserve a notable degree of high quality public and private open spaces, recognising in line with the NPPF's framework that some open land can perform many functions.
+New housing should be built on brownfield land wherever viable.